The Astra razor blades that I will be talking about in this review are the Astra superior premium platinum blades.

 I don’t think I would go past ten shaves personally but if I did it would not be the most uncomfortable shave(just not preferable).

-I rate these blades at an 8 out of 10 on the longevity scale.
+I rate these Astra Razor blades an 8 out of 10 on the longevity scale.

 I would not say my hair is as coarse as some people’s but it is also not that thin.